Samsung/tizen-docs/docs/application/web/guides/machine-learning/pipeline.md

     pipeline.start();
     ```

-4. Input data to be processed by the pipeline.
+4. Input data is processed by the pipeline.
 The `Source.inputTensorsInfo` property has the `TensorsInfo` expected at input:

     ```javascript
     var inputInfo = src.inputTensorsInfo;